fsmiamoto/dwm/README.md

 ```

 ## Requirements
-This build assumes you have a version o `libxft` with support to colored emojis
+This build assumes you have a version o `libxft` with support to colored emojis ( `libxft-bgra` on the AUR for example)